yash0024/ML-to-predict-students-performance/README.md

-• Worked in a team of 3 to design ML models such as kNN, IRT, matrix factorization, neural netoworks, to predict a student’s performance on a question given the students’ question-answering history.
+• Worked in a team of 3 to design ML models such as kNN, IRT, matrix factorization, neural networks, to predict a student’s performance on a question given the students’ question-answering history.
 Achieved a maximum test accuracy of 70.6% (using IRT).